ELGAS Knowledge Hub

 • Always keep the vicinity of the gas hot water system free from paper, dust, and other light/flammable materials

-• Turn off the pilot light in the gas hot water system before using aerosol sprays or flammable liquids in the vicinity
+• Turn off the pilot light in the gas water heater before using aerosol sprays or flammable liquids in the vicinity

-• If the gas hot water system is in the garage, ensure the unit is installed 18 inches (about 50cm) above the floor to prevent igniting gasoline vapour that collects near the floor
+• If the gas water heater is in the garage, ensure the unit is installed 18 inches (about 50cm) above the floor to prevent igniting gasoline vapour that collects near the floor

-• Ask your gas hot water system technician to include an automatic gas shutoff valve in the unit.
+• Ask your gas water heater technician to include an automatic gas shutoff valve in the unit.
 This valve prevents a dramatic increase in gas flow, preventing fires due to earthquakes and other natural disasters

 • We recommend insulating the first 2 metres of hot and cold water pipes to prevent heat loss and sweating on the pipelines

-How long does a gas hot water system take to heat up?
+How long does a gas water heater take to heat up?

 That’s because the cold intake water passes through a heat exchanger in a series of coils, heating it to its desired temperature as soon as it exits the unit.